hedgedoc/hedgedoc/docs/content/how-to/develop/setup.md

 This only needs to be done once, except if you've changed code in the commons package.

 1. Go into the `commons` directory.
-2. Execute `yarn build` to build the commons package.
+2. Execute `pnpm build` to build the commons package.

 ## Setting up the Backend